Wacom-Developer/stu-sdk-sigcaptx-samples/GETTING-STARTED.md

 #### Web Service

-wgssSTU_Arbitrator.exe is installed as a Windows service and provides an arbitration service and proxy server.
+wgssSTI_Service.exe is installed as a Windows service and provides an arbitration service and proxy server.

 At startup it reads a configuration value and attaches to the specified localhost port.
 By default the service is attached to port 9000.